We specialize in the full lifecycle of post-quantum secure system development, from design, validation, to deployment.

 Main Hardware Modules

-The basic operations in our algorithm are matrix-vector multiplication, matrix multiplication, vector addition, and error correction.
+Our cryptosystem relies on a set of core operations: matrix-vector multiplication, matrix multiplication, vector addition, and error correction.

 Vector Addition